poppa/pest/README.md

 This unit test framework is just in its infancy.
 Although it is, on its surface, heaviliy inspired by [Jest](https://jestjs.io/), I have no intentions of making a Jest implementation in Pike.
-Jest has more than 1,100 contributors and probably a couple to 100,000 lines of code.
+Jest has more than 1,100 contributors and probably a couple of 100,000 lines of code.

 ## Howto use

 Clone this repository and symlink it into your `PIKE_MODULE_PATH` as `Pest.pmod` (or point to it with the Pike `-M` argument).

-Create a directory names `test` (or call it what ever you like).
-Create a test-runner file in this directory (it can be called whatever), but for the sake of this example lets call it `run-tests.pike`
+Create a directory named `test` (or call it what ever you like).
+Create a _test-runner file_ in this directory (it can be called whatever), but for the sake of this example lets call it `run-tests.pike`

 ```pike